cassiel/net.loadbang.jython/README.md

 ## Issues

 Some unit tests are currently failing, due perhaps to the thread-based handling of some printing methods.
 Am investigating.
-(We can't build and check in a `distribution` until this is fixed, since Maven wants the tests to pass before installing into the local repository.)
+The package seems to be perfectly functional without the print redirection machinery.

 We currently cannot differentiate Python's `None` value from the null value we see for unbound variables, so `X = None` will have much the same effect